NASO7Y/naso7y/README.md

 #  Hi , Let's talk about me
 **I’m passionate about Data Science and Machine Learning, with a strong focus on Machine Learning, Deep Learning, Computer Vision, RAG Systems and NLP .
 I thrive on building AI systems that solve real-world challenges using tools like Hugging Face, LangChain, PyTorch, TensorFlow, OpenCV and SKlearn, Integrating models via FastAPI and Streamlit, I also enjoy working on LLM-based applications.**

-**I'M also Open To Work and Assist On Any Project, To reach out to me just Contact Me Anytime On LinkedIn**
+**I'm also Open To Work and Assist On Any Project, To reach out to me just Contact Me Anytime On LinkedIn**